Proprietary Trading – Pros And Cons (A Personal Experience – Prop Trading Strategies)

-First a disclaimer: I am by no means an expert in the business of proprietary trading but hopefully I can provide some “insights” into the proprietary trading business via my trading.
+First, a disclaimer: I am by no means an expert in the business of proprietary trading but hopefully, I can provide some “insights” into the proprietary trading business via my trading.
+This article is personal and based on almost two decades of proprietary trading experience – not any summary made by someone with no trading experience.

 What is proprietary trading?